liufengyun/hiergraph/README.md

 ## Querying a hierarchical graph

-A particular question about hierarchical graph is:
+A particular question about hierarchical graphs is:

 > Why a node `A` depends on another node `B`?